tele0x/free5gc-openshift/README.md

 ## Introduction

 Free5GC-OpenShift is an open-source project to deploy a working 5G Core network using [Free5GC](https://github.com/free5gc/free5gc) on Red Hat OpenShift Container Platform.
 This project can be used for testing and learning 5G protocols.
 A containerized gNB and UE ([UERANSIM](https://github.com/aligungr/UERANSIM) is deployed for E2E data connection testing.
 The base container image for the components is Red Hat UBI 8.
-The UPF in Free5GC requires [GTP5G](https://github.com/PrinzOwO/gtp5g) a kernel module that implements kernel-side GTP-U plane, works on 5.x kernel versions, as OpenShift uses RHCOS with kernel 4.18.x UPF will run as a CNV (Container Native Virtualization) using OpenShift Virtualization.
+The UPF in Free5GC requires [GTP5G](https://github.com/PrinzOwO/gtp5g) a kernel module that implements kernel-side GTP-U plane, the module is backported on kernel 4.18.x in order to work with Red Hat CoreOS.
 Optionally you can build and customize your own container images.

 ## Prerequisities